oak-hu/oak-hu.github.io/content/Notes/Philosophy Society.md

 'You cannot throw injective functions at your mother, you have to throw dishes' (on why the set of three people didn't lift the table)

+## Week 3: Is there more than physics?
+**Sean Carroll (JHU)**

+Exist questions about how the universe works which are best addressed thinking like a philosopher

+Can have an accurate causal model of the world by abstracting to higher-level emergent things.
+But is there anything more than fundamental physics, where the top-level stuff is just approximations and commentary?

+Epistemically: Clearly higher levels can be understood (stronger: are best understood) without thinking about lower levels.

+Ontically: Do higher-level patterns qualify as "real"?
+(Yeah.)

+'Super-ontological': "Does understanding higher levels require entirely new, independent entitites?"
+No.

+- How it would be possible for there to be ontologically real entities not ultimately described by fundamental physics; and
+- Why there probably are no such entities

+> **Standard dichotomy**
+>
+> Weak emergence: the theory is exact, but there are higher-level patterns that emerge upon coarse-graining
+>
+> Strong emergence: higher-level behavior is not compatible with lower-level rules.
+(Seems only possible if the lower-level theory is just wrong in some way.)

+Emergence without judgments: 'new', 'surprising', 'novel' — not clear.
+Just talk about the dynamics: show what is involved in invoking new macro-entities. ('what emergence can possibly mean'

+'I think they don't want weak emergence to count because it's easy to understand.'

+A many-to-one map from lower level to higher level; commutes with evolution (can evolve via macro and then map to micro, or vice versa).

+- particles to fluids
+- center-of-mass motion
+- quantum to classical

+But these are delicate: you must compress the right information.
+Positions, momenta of 10^50 particles = excellent predictions; CoM, position, and momentum = excellent prediction (threw away almost all the data); but forgetting the momentum of even one particle = no prediction at all (consideR: in principle, could have just a Ton of momentum in the other direction).

+Dennett "Real Patterns" (If I have this colection of moving particles, but I discover that there's a particular way of throwing away almost all the data and still making good predictions, that's an objective fact about the world!!!!! it's not just convenience.)

+Ross & Ladyman "Structural REalism" : (

+Strong Emergence: Higher-level phenomena are not deducible even in principle from lower-level dynamics (Chalmers).

+They want credit both for being contrarian, but don't take their own ideas seriously.
+Remember: whatever consciousness is, electrons have something to do with it, and we have rules for how they behave.
+Do you think electrons behave differently inside the human brain, versus in the LHC????

+A way for strong emergence to make sense:

+Three possible inluences.

+Its own state

+Local interactions with neighbors

+(Done, if locality is true)

+Non-local influences depending on overall context.

+(change in subsystem) = (self-driven change) + (interactions with neighbors) + (filter function) x (novel influences)

+Just a few particles = filter function almost zero; many particles in brain = filter function on.

+The laws of physics underlying everyday life are (we have good reason to believe) completely known.

+How can we be so sure?
+The basic structure of QFT.

+QFT is the unique low-energy theory compatible with : relativity, QM, locality.

+We understand the dynamics of the known particles & forces (effective field theory)

+No unknown particles / forces relevant to everyday life (crossing symmetry) — no consciousness.

+Fermions (mass), Bosons (energy), Higgs boson , ..... the core theory.

+Everyday life: low energy and weak gravity.
+Well within the the 10^11 eV tested limit.

+Oh, yeah: matter is stuff made of fermions.

+Explanatory dependence.

+macro level: higher level emergent phenomena of everyday life | Astro, cosmology

+QFT level: Known particles, forces, GR | Dark matter/energy, new particles/forces, hidden sectors

+unknown levels: Deeper reality

+Arros from each level to the below; except no arrows from life to dark matter/energy/new ...; or to deeper reality.

+screened off by QFT.

+QFT is the unique way to satisfy these foundational ideas:

+1. Quantum mechanics
+2. Special relativity
+3. Local particle-like behavior at large distances (1% diameter of a proton)

+Short distances (lmight be strings, spin networks, discrete spacetime, qubits, whatever.

+An EFT is a field theory that only includes low-energy particles below a cutoff. (cf CoM dynamics).

+At low energies, an EFT can be a self-contianed theory. at higher energies, new phenomena can kick in.

+e.g. fermi model of weak interactions => standard model

+THIS is why the emergent phenomena can't depend on deeper reality; the core theory is an effective field theory; all the unknown stuff is already quantifiable.

+you can hide things if they;re really short-range or really weakly interacting.
+But so we know how they're hidden.

+If a new particle can interact with ordinary particles:

+Then that particle can be created in high-energy collisions.

+Because ('crossing symmetry') diagrams can be rotated.

+They measure the in/out energy.
+If there's no missing energy, there's no room for them to be.
+(We look for that!).

+Either: too heavy to make (so not in this room), or too weakly interacitng (so not affecting your brain).

+Also experimental limits on new forces.

+THIS is why new unknown particles / forces aren't relevant.

+"They have written a lot of words.
+They have not told me exactly how they expect stuff to mess wtih ..'

+Certainly there is a role for strong emergence between two 'higher' levels. (cells -> organism; people -> nations)

+EFT, and within regime.

+how much weight on the EFT stuff? like, couldn't make this argument 150 years ago?

+filter function is just for convenience.